 After you’ve identified where to go, make sure and contact that location to identify what resources they may have available.
 Most attractions will have an accessibility guide and you can find many of those linked on AutismTravel.com as well, this is a great resource to help you quickly see what they offer.
 However, often locations are willing to accommodate additional requests based on dietary restrictions, give you tips on alternate check-in methods, or insider information on lower traffic times of the day that may not be listed in the accessibility guide.
 Contacting guest services at the location is always a good idea, below are some questions we’ve compiled that you might want to ask.

-- What accommodations do you have for individuals with autism?
+- What accommodations do you have for autistic individuals?

 - What accommodations can be made for dietary restrictions?